Tim Jago: Sexual abuse conviction

 On 22 November 2024 Jago was sentenced to two-and-a-half years in prison and ordered to pay reparations to the victim.
 Jago had requested to serve his sentence in home detention, but the judge determined that would be inappropriate.
 Later that afternoon his lawyer argued he should be granted permanent name suppression, but this was declined.
 However, his lawyer indicated he would appeal this decision, so interim name suppression was continued.
 One of the victims formally waived his automatic name suppression rights in order to lift name suppression from Jago.
 Jago had been under interim name suppression for over 667 days at this stage, this being the sixth time it had been granted to him.

 Name suppression expired in January 2025 after his lawyer told the court he had chosen to no longer pursue it.
 In a statement, the ACT party said, "We respect the outcome of the court process and commend the courage of those who have come forward."
-As of January 2025, Jago still claims he is innocent and intends to appeal the conviction.
+As of January 2025, Jago still claimed he was innocent and said he intended to appeal the conviction; he filed the appeal in mid-2025 and it was later dismissed.

-In mid-2025, Jago filed an appeal against his conviction.
-In August 2025, police revealed they were investigating an additional sexual abuse claim against Jago.
 The earliest Jago was eligible for parole was September 2025, but he was denied parole at first hearing.
-His appeal was dismissed by the Court of Appeal.
-It was also revealed that Jago had prior convictions for drink driving, driving while suspended, and failing to answer to bail.
+It was revealed that Jago had prior convictions for drink driving, driving while suspended, and failing to answer to bail.
 As of October 2025, Jago is serving his sentence on a prison farm.

-In October 2025 Jago was charged with a further indecent assault dating from 1995.
+In August 2025, police revealed they were investigating an additional sexual abuse claim against Jago, and in October he was charged with a further indecent assault dating from 1995.
+In July 2026 Jago admitted to the additional assault, and 18 months was added to his prison sentence.
+His lawyer read a letter to the court in which Jago admitted to the offending against all three of his victims, and expressed remorse.
+As of 600 days after they were ordered, Jago had not paid the reparations which had reduced his original sentence by a month, under a position that it could not be paid because while incarcerated.

+In March 2026, Jago was stripped of his awards and life membership by Surf Life Saving New Zealand.